Arki Fort

-Arki palace is located in Arki, India, a town in Himachal Pradesh.

-The Arki palace was built between 1695 - 1700 by Rana Prithvi Singh, a descendant of Rana Sabha Chand.
+The Arki Fort is a historic hill fort located in Arki, Solan district, Himachal Pradesh, India.
+It was constructed in late 17th century and served as the palace and military stronghold of the rulers of the Baghal State (also known as Bhakhal).
 The Fort was captured by the Gurkhas in 1806.
 Rana Jagat Singh, the ruler of Baghal had to take refuge in Nalagarh.
 During this period from 1806 - 1815, the Gurkha General Amar Singh Thapa used Arki as his stronghold to make further advances into Himachal Pradesh as far as Kangra.
-Arki was the capital of the princely hill state of Baghal, which was founded by Rana Ajai Dev, a Panwar Rajput.
-The state was founded around 1643 and Arki was declared as its capital by Rana Sabha Chand in 1650.
+Arki became the capital of Baghal in the 17th century and remained so until the British era.
+The fort complex, set on a forested ridge, features a multi-storeyed palace, courtyards, and richly decorated halls.
+It is noted for its blend of Rajput and Mughal architectural elements and for its surviving Pahari (Himalayan school) murals.